-Elements of a report Details Front matter Title page This page contains the title and the necessary information of the candidate Table of Contents The table of contents gives an overview to the structure of your whole report.
-It also allows your readers to locate the main sections and their sub-sections of your report.
+Report Elements Details Front matter Title page Contains the title and the necessary information of the candidate Table of Contents Gives an overview to the structure of your report.
+It also allows your readers to locate its main sections and sub-sections.
 Acknowledgements A paragraph for you to thank the people or organisations in contributing to your report.
 Executive Summary The Executive Summary is a concise presentation of a report's major findings, conclusions, and recommendations.
 Main report The Introduction The Introduction usually jumps right in by describing the problem and how you propose to solve it.
 Then you provide just enough background (and no more) so that the reasonably informed reader can be brought up to date Earlier sections Earlier sections examine different parts of the problem, or analyse it from different perspectives.
 This is where some real creativity comes in handy.
 It's up to you to formulate a process that identifies key variables, invents methods of quantifying complex data, and establishes relevant criteria for evaluation.
 Each chapter should examine some meaningful aspect of the project so that a parallel structure becomes obvious from one section of your report to the next.
 Ideally, this parallelism will be indicated in the headings and subheads you create to organize each chapter, and will be announced in the methodology section and the overview of your report at the end of the Introduction.
-Later sections Later sections offer conclusions and recommendations unless you've decided to include such "solutions" within each earlier chapter, when appropriate.
+Later sections Later sections offer conclusions and recommendations unless Euter sections you've decided to include such "solutions" within each earlier chapter, when appropriate.
 In that case, you might summarize those earlier recommendations and approach such additional issues as implementation, alternatives, or future implications of the broader context.
 Back matter Reference All sources cited in your paper to be listed in either MLA or APA style or a style that is advised by your supervisor.
 Appendices Appendices should contain your methodology and detailed data so that the readers can reconstruct the analysis if they want.
 In this section, you might describe the research procedures and strategies.
 The main text should focus on the findings and inferences, not the data that you have gathered.